yaolubrain/ULNNO/README.md

 [Unsupervised Learning on Neural Network Outputs](http://arxiv.org/abs/1506.00990)

-The paper presents a new zero-shot learning method, which achieves the state-of-the-art results on ImageNet fall2011.
+The paper presents a new zero-shot learning method, which achieves the state-of-the-art results on ImageNet 2011fall (14.2 million images and 21841 classes).

 The CNN model is GoogeLeNet with [Caffe] (http://caffe.berkeleyvision.org/) implementation.
 The image format convertor (image2hdf5) is from [Toronto Deep Learning](https://github.com/TorontoDeepLearning/convnet).